nyakase/solemskogen-atlas/CONTRIBUTING.md

 The `tools` folder have various scripts for the maintainance of the project, such as...

-- Adding submitted entries from the subreddit
+- Generating entries from the SEAL collection
 - Formatting/tidying up the data
 - Building the site for production